 Taskkill /IM taskname /F

 Replace the “taskname” with the name of the application that you wished to end.
-The letter “F” stand for forcefully, and thus, the command will be – Taskkill /IM mspaint.exe /F
+The letter “F” stands for forcefully, and thus, the command will be – Taskkill /IM mspaint.exe /F

 Taskkill /PID **** /F